Angola digital finance guide

 Relevant for many users in Angola because it connects everyday payments and transfers within the Multicaixa environment, including newer transfer options by mobile number for supported users.

-• Often practical for local everyday banking flows
+• Often practical for local everyday banking flows.

-• Useful when your bank already supports the channel well
+• Useful when your bank already supports the channel well.

-• Actual features can vary depending on bank participation
+• Actual features can vary depending on bank participation.

 Wallets versus bank apps